comic-manga-ebook/ecmblib_python/README.md

 ### Trying out examples
 - download and install Python3 (>=3.11) [https://www.python.org/downloads/](https://www.python.org/downloads/)
-- download and install Git [https://git-scm.com/downloads](https://git-scm.com/downloads)´
-- open the git-console and then
 - clone or download this repositiory
+- open the console and then
     - go to the project-folder `cd ecmblib_python/`
     - run `pip install -r requirements.txt`
     - go to the example-folder `cd examples/advanced_book/`